 The Victoria Police Department is committed to ensuring that reports of missing people are addressed in a timely and sensitive manner.
-If you know somebody, or believe somebody is missing, please call us.
+If you know or believe somebody is missing, please call us.
+You do not have to wait to report a missing person, and anyone can make a report.
 Your report will be taken seriously, and the investigation will start without delay.

 To Report A Missing Person:

 To report a missing person, that you do not believe to be in imminent danger, call the Victoria Police Department’s non-emergency number at 250-995-7654.
 Advise the call taker that the reason for the call is to report a missing person.

 To report a missing person who you believe to be in imminent danger, please call 911.

 Finding the missing person safe and well is the primary concern of VicPD.

 When you call to report somebody missing, call takers will require certain information to further our investigation such as:

 A physical description of the person you’re reporting missing (clothing they were wearing at the time they went missing, hair and eye colour, height, weight, gender, ethnicity, tattoos and scars);

 Where they work and live; and

 Any other information that might be needed to aid our officers.